BrandonXu6106/obsidianpublish/content/thoughts/dao.md

 Inherently transparent, every aspect of the org is public.
 The most infamous DAO, [The DAO](<https://en.wikipedia.org/wiki/The_DAO_(organization)>), was a decentralized VC fund.
 Eventually raised $150M but had $60M hacked, leaving a negative impression/skepticism around DAOs for a while.

-All members can still be anonymous and built reputations attached to their [pseudonym](pseudonymity.md) rather than real [[identity|identity]], hopefully helps to create a more even playing field
+All members can still be anonymous and built reputations attached to their [pseudonym](pseudonymity.md) rather than real [[identity.md|identity]], hopefully helps to create a more even playing field

 ## Potential Issues